Chirag0000/BA-portfolio/BRD.md

 Stakeholders:- Customers, Customer service, engineering and design.

 Current State:- Customers view the final cost when they are about to make payment and they don't get to know any delivery date untill they have made the payment.
 Moreover, there is a lack of post-order tracking facility.
 This whole process gives out a bad reputation for the company and customer service is bombarded with questions.

+Future State:- Customers are able to see the estimated costs in cart and delivery date is visibleas well.
+Post-order tracking is accessible once the payment is made and guest sign up and guest checkout is available.

+Assumption:-
+1) shipping cost and tax to included when the user adds item to the cart.
+2) Real-time tracking will be integrated with the website.
+3) Delivery date will be visible with the cost paid by customer.

+Constraints:-
+1) Changes made to the system by adding the shipping cost and tax at cart system should not slow down the overall system.
+2) Guest checkout visibility change should not reduce account creation process.

+Success Criteria:-
+1) Customer service inbound calls reduced.
+2) Order dissatisfaction tied to delivery-date decreases.
+3) Guest account sign up increase.